enriicola/Aprus/README.md

 - [x] Water tank level (to check if the user needs to refill it)

 ## Features we plan to implement:
-- [ ] Automatic watering system
+- [x] Automatic watering system
-- [ ] Automatic temperature control
-- [ ] LED system to alert low level of the water tank
+- [ ] Dashboard GUI system to alert low level of the water tank
 - [ ] Notifications to the user if the plant needs more light
-- [ ] Automatic mini-roof to protect the plant from too much light (270°)
+- [x] Automatic mini-roof to protect the plant from too much light